EduardoHT/InaTechShips/README.md

 ### 3. Generated Files
 - **Dataset Labels**: Files containing the labels for the InaTechShips dataset images, essential for training new models.
 - **Training Results**: Detailed reports of the results obtained from the trained models, including metrics such as Accuracy, Precision, F1-Score, Recall, and Intersection Over Union.

+# (Paper) Fusion Strategy of Computer Vision and Machine Learning for Correlating Optical Coordinates and AIS Data in Maritime Monitoring

+This repository provides the resources associated with the paper Fusion Strategy of Computer Vision and Machine Learning for Correlating Optical Coordinates and AIS Data in Maritime Monitoring.
+All related assets, including the dataset, AIS data logs, and a demonstration video of the system in operation, are organized in the CVandAIS folder.